xbst/Nevermore-PCB/Docs/Max.md

 1. SSH into your Raspberry Pi.
 2. Download the STM32G0 legacy nBOOT_SEL setting file from [its repo](https://github.com/olikraus/stm32g031/tree/main/enable_boot0).  `sudo wget https://raw.githubusercontent.com/olikraus/stm32g031/main/enable_boot0/enable_boot0.hex`
 3. Convert the hex file you downloaded to binary. `objcopy --input-target=ihex --output-target=binary enable_boot0.hex enable_boot0.bin`
-4. Connect your Nevermore Max/StealthMax PCB to your Raspberry Pi while holding down the `BOOT` button.
+4. Connect your Nevermore Max PCB to your Raspberry Pi while holding down the `BOOT` button.
 5. Use `lsusb` to make sure you can see the device in DFU mode.
 6. Flash the binary file to enable legacy nBOOT_SEL mode. `sudo dfu-util -a 0 -d 0483:df11 --dfuse-address 0x08000000:leave -D enable_boot0.bin`
 7. Hold down the `BOOT` button on your PCB.
 While holding it down, press `RESET`, then release `BOOT`.
 Alternatively, you can unplug the PCB then plug it in again while holding down the `BOOT` button.
 Use `lsusb` again to make sure you can see the device in DFU mode